Devflasher293/VendingMachine/README.md

 This is a group project made in c#

+* Put the two folders into one folder and start the solution from (VendingMachine) folder.
 * This version includes xUnit tests and is included in the same solution as the main project.
 * User instructions are pretty self explanatory and easy to use.
 * Code is commented for easier understanding.